Step 4: Responsibilities After Approval

 Secondary Review for DoD Research Activities

 When performing research with human subjects that is funded by the Department of Defense (DoD) and/or uses any DoD resources or people (including ROTC), the project is subject to additional regulations.
-These requirements are detailed in the IRB guidance for research associated with the DoD.
+These requirements are detailed in the NC State University IRB unit standard on research with the Department of Defense.

 There are two additional reviews related to DoD research and the IRB.
-The first is a Scientific Merit Review which occurs as part of the initial IRB review and approval process.
+The first is a scientific merit review which occurs as part of the initial IRB review and approval process.
 The second is an additional requirement called “HRPO Review” — which occurs after IRB approval is granted.
-This type of review is carried out by the Human Research Protection Office and is specifically affiliated with the DoD.
-This type of review is required for all research subject to the DoD Regulations.
-This review is not carried out by the NC State IRB Office, though you will need to submit your NC State IRB-approved materials to us.
+This type of review is carried out by the Human Research Protection Office (HRPO) and is specifically affiliated with the DoD.
+This type of review is required for all research subject to the DoD regulations.
+This review is not carried out by the NC State IRB office, though you will need to submit your NC State IRB-approved materials to HRPO after NC State IRB approves the study.

 Other Responsibilities